jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Why doesn't the "blues scale" actually sound like playing the Blues?
 Because that's just one oversimplified way of describing a style of music that uses tones from outside euroclassical tonality.

-This book tries to sustain this broader perspective, in the hope that it both clarifies the material and encourages others to take a broader perspective about music outside the traditional Western tonal system.
+This book tries to sustain a broader perspective, in the hope that it both clarifies the material and encourages others to take a broader perspective about music outside the traditional Western tonal system.